AlwaysSeptember/Overview/README.md

 Attempts at moderating people's behaviour on the PHP project have either all failed, or even worse resulted in blow-back for the people attempting to make the project not be a shithole.

-The tools setup for moderation must be easy and powerful enough that people who are
+The tools setup for moderation must be easy and powerful enough to use that people who are trusted to perform moderation actually choose to use them, rather than thinking that

 ### Small moderation is more useful than drastic moderation